Mitsubishi Pajero Issues: Low-Km Case Study

 Vehicle Standards Information Queensland Government

 Because the Mitsubishi Pajero uses a monocoque (unibody) construction rather than a traditional ladder chassis, structural integrity is paramount.
+Checking for hidden structural deterioration is one of the most critical things to inspect when buying a used car.
 Rust in the wheel arches, sills, or suspension mounting points isn’t just a cosmetic issue; it can compromise the entire vehicle’s safety and roadworthiness.
 Many Pajeros used for beach work or heavy touring suffer from “inside-out” corrosion that stays hidden behind plastic trims.

 Also Please Note: The information contained on this page is for general information purposes only.
 All reasonable steps have been taken to ensure that this information is accurate, complete and up-to-date.
 Also if you believe any information we have displayed is inaccurate, please contact us immediately and we will take reasonable steps to correct it.
 Finally, this information is a guide only and cannot be used as a reference to the point of law.